PuerkitoBio/gocrawl/README.md

 *    **FetchedRobots** : `FetchedRobots(res *http.Response)`.
 Called when the robots.txt URL has been fetched from the host, so that it is possible to cache its content and feed it back to future `RequestRobots()` calls.
 By default, this is a no-op.

 *    **Filter** : `Filter(u *url.URL, from *url.URL, isVisited bool, origin EnqueueOrigin) (enqueue bool, priority int, headRequest HeadRequestMode)`.
 Called when deciding if a URL should be enqueued for visiting.
-It receives the target `*url.URL` link, the source `*url.URL` link (where this URL was found, `nil` for the seeds or for manually enqueued URLs, via the enqueue channel - see below), a `bool` is visited flag, indicating if this URL has already been visited in this crawling execution, and an origin (which can be extended to create custom origins, starting at `EoCustomStart` instead of `iota`).
+It receives the target `*url.URL` link in normalized form, the source `*url.URL` link (where this URL was found, `nil` for the seeds or for manually enqueued URLs, via the enqueue channel - see below), a `bool` is visited flag, indicating if this URL has already been visited in this crawling execution, and an origin (which can be extended to create custom origins, starting at `EoCustomStart` instead of `iota`).
 It returns a `bool` flag ordering gocrawl to visit (`true`) or ignore (`false`) the URL, a priority value, **ignored at the moment**, and whether or not to request a HEAD before a GET (if `HrmDefault` is returned, the global `HeadBeforeGet` setting is used, while `HrmRequest` and `HrmIgnore` override the global setting).
-Even if the function returns `true` to enqueue the URL for visiting, it must still comply to these rules:
+Even if the function returns `true` to enqueue the URL for visiting, the normalized form of the URL must still comply to these rules:

 1. It must be an absolute URL
 2. It must have a `http/https` scheme
 3. It must have the same host if the `SameHostOnly` flag is set

-    The `DefaultExtender.Filter` implementation returns `true` if the URL has not been visited yet, false otherwise.
+    The `DefaultExtender.Filter` implementation returns `true` if the URL has not been visited yet (the *visited* flag is based on the normalized version of the URLs), false otherwise.
 It returns `0` for the priority and `HrmDefault` for the head request.

 *    **Enqueued** : `Enqueued(u *url.URL, from *url.URL)`.
 Called when a URL has been enqueued by the crawler.
 An enqueued URL may still be disallowed by a robots.txt policy, so it may end up *not* being fetched.